-- a.
-Quantity: One biopsy tool will be used for one session of procedure, which may include up to five biopsies. - b.
-Target Product Cost: The price range for current reusable devices is about \$200 to \$1000.
+a.
+Quantity: One biopsy tool will be used per biopsy.

+b.
+Target Product Cost: The price range for current disposable models is from \$10 to \$15 per device, and reusable devices typically cost anywhere between \$200 to \$1000.
 Often times, reusable devices require an additional maintenance cost on a yearly basis.
-The new device should be competitively priced within this range.
+The new device should be competitively priced, whether disposable or reusable.